jamesWalker55/qmul-final-project-report/src/03-requirements-analysis.typ

 = Requirements Analysis <requirements-analysis>

-This chapter covers the requirements identified for my application.
 The following requirements were obtained through a review of existing tagging software and other file management systems, and through online sources such as blogs and discussion forums.

 == Functional Requirements